toyboot4e/rust-fna3d/docs/wrapping_c.md

 ### 2-1.
 Wrapping constants with an enum

 NOTE: this is the case where we we use [`bindgen::Builder`](https://docs.rs/bindgen/newest/bindgen/struct.Builder.html) with default settings.
-The documentation tells how to change the output.
+If you want to know, the documentation tells us how to change the output.

-Consider the constants as an example:
+Consider the constants as an example of `bindgen` output:

 ```rust
 pub const FNA3D_IndexElementSize_FNA3D_INDEXELEMENTSIZE_16BIT: FNA3D_IndexElementSize = 0;